 How Parents Can Get Involved

-As a voluntary organisation we need help from you, the parents and guardians, to be able to make Minnows an enjoyable experience for all our 1000+ Minnows.
+As a voluntary organisation we need help from you, the kids' parents and guardians, to be able to make Minnows an enjoyable experience for all of our 1000+ Nippers.

 We are continually working to make the Coogee Minnows a club where all children feel proud to be a member, where they learn individual and team skills on the beach and in the surf, and above all where they have a great time each weekend.
-We are always looking for volunteers to help in the surf education activities (assisting age convenors guide the children through the simple workbooks during the season).
+We are always looking for volunteers to help in the surf education activities.

-Any parent who would like to help out on the beach, lets face it, you’re there anyway so you may as well get involved, should speak to their Age Manager.
+Any parent who would like to help out on the beach, and lets face it you’re there anyway so you may as well get involved, should in the first instance speak to their Age Manager.
 Any further questions can be emailed to the Minnows Education Officer (firstname.lastname@example.org).

 Bronze Medallion Dads and Mums Army

-Bronze Medallion qualified Parents are essential to the success of Coogee Minnows, as we need these specific skills in the water, and for training SLS Skills to the Nippers
+Bronze Medallion qualified Parents are essential to the success of Coogee Minnows, as we need these specific skills in the water, and for training lifesaving skills to the Nippers

 Want to do Water Safety with the kids during Minnows?
 Want your kids and family to be really awesomely proud of you?
-Then join us to do the Bronze Medallion!
+Then join us to complete the Bronze Medallion!